mzhang28/blog/content/posts/2018-10-26-twenty-years-of-rsa-attacks.md

 Decimal('29977270253913673973269594877868500604696844309480395834898813292056864035968758602074842333119394545818563664205865827843973433118231606201251719390934610989873635763197929136439794366715495587924829697045618064595517091398323127000591150167969423793125376862942962617933168868125721044755585292104012767604575090001864613992237960887242026855773279634028088706121371418922552125986506064146112561599205615974813154971272528592745144988174228621487749404677959591894452249599588096076892574585613962026186332366180174253118634077603697727952204486962202338916762987146793208323561031870496718547544796269555861921652')
 ```

-Then we can get `p + q` through the formula mentioend above:
+Then we can get $p + q$ through the formula mentioend above:

 ```py
 >>> B = Decimal(N) - phi + 1